juliohm1978/kubeless-pulsar-trigger/README.md

                   cpu: 1
                   memory: 512Mi
 ```

+> ***NOTE**: Please, be aware of how the controller merges your Deployment spec with the default template.
+The controller assumes the first container in the Deployment is the dispatcher.
+It is currently not possible to include more containers in that pod.
+The controller merges the default template with the deployment/container specs you defined, replacing the container list for the Deployment.*

 You can view the default values used for the [Deployment](controller/src/deployment-template.yaml) and [Container](controller/src/container-template.yaml) specs in the source code.